WDI-SEA/notes/16-react/react-lifecycle/readme.md

 #### Talking Points:

-- Calling state this way is best practice for new React project.
-React will automatically set the state and handle the constructor behind the scene.
+- Calling state this way is best practice for new React projects.
+React will automatically set the state and handle the constructor behind the scenes.

 - Note that constructor is no longer used.
 To get access to props passed down from the parent, you can access it through `this.props`.
 Another thing React does behind the scene to make cleaner code!